 A CEGS project may propose very substantial improvement in current technology, to increase throughput and decrease cost.

-A CEGS may choose a cell, organism, tissue or pathway as an example on which to develop the concepts or methods, but those concepts or methods must be broadly applicable well beyond the chosen example.
+A CEGS may choose a cell, organism, tissue, pathway, or disease as a model system in which to develop the concepts or methods, but those concepts or methods must be broadly applicable well beyond the chosen example.

 A CEGS is NOT:

 The obvious next step in a project or field, which could be accomplished by assembling state-of-the-art components and innovating at the level of a typical R01;